VueTubeApp/VueTube/NUXT/plugins/languages/readme.md

 # Guide for translating the app

-If you want to translate documentation instead, check the [guide for translating the documentation](/readme/readme-translation-guide.md).
+If you want to translate the documentation instead, check the [guide for translating the documentation](/readme/readme.md).

 ## ⛔️ Rules and advices